Paloma Recipe: Our Crafted Version

 - Step 1: Add a little bit of pink grapefruit juice to the top of your glass.

-- Step 2: Drop a lime wedge in your glass, then squeeze it over the drink to release its juices.
+- Step 2: Drop a lemon wedge in your glass, then squeeze it over the drink to release its juices.

 That way, the cocktail will have a little extra sweetness and color to make it even more visually appealing.